-Amelie Aldner (b.
-Aldenheim) could be seen and heard in the fall season 2020's New York Festival of Song, singing with pianist Daniel Gerzenberg.
+Amelie has a very rich background in the classical genre and does recitals and opera performances alongside her popmusic.
+Most notably of late she could be seen and heard in the fall season 2020's New York Festival of Song, singing with pianist Daniel Gerzenberg.
 Amelie was in 2019 a fellow at the prestigiuos vocal program of the Ravinia Steans Music Institute in Chicago, USA, where she perfomed in concerts and sang in a masterclass led by soprano Angel Blue.

-She was seen in LidalNorth's production of Mozart's La clemenza di Tito in 2019 where she did the role of Sesto.
+She di the role of Sesto in LidalNorth's production of Mozart's La clemenza di Tito in 2019.

 Amelie was engaged as a soloist at The Norwegian Opera and Ballet in 2009-2014.
 She made her debut at the Opera House while being a student at The Academy of Opera in Oslo where she graduated with the role Le prince charmant in Cendrillon by J. Massenet.

 She performed in the DVD-recording of L'incoronazione di Poppea by C. Monteverdi at The Norwegian Opera and Ballet released in 2012.
-She has also studied at The Norwegian Academy of Music and she is an experienced lied- and concert singer.
+She has also studied at The Norwegian Academy of Music and is an experienced lied- and concert singer.
 Among her concert repertoire are famous works such as Berlioz's Les nuits d'ètè and Mahler's Rückertlieder as well as lesser known Scandinavian repertoire such as Gösta Nystroem's Sånger vid havet.

 In 2017 Amelie released her first CD; «At Midnight Hour» with organist Marcus André Berg.
 The album contains works from sacred music, lieder and opera.